 - Infrastructure: Large industrial buildings, abandoned machinery, deserted warehouses.

-- Safety: Caution required due to the condition of the structures.
+- Safety: Caution is necessary due to the condition of the structures.

 - Immersion: Unique atmosphere of abandoned industrial settings.